shaobai-li/daily-assistant/README.md

-An LLM agent that manages my calendar and daily schedule.
+An agent that can help me manage my inspiration library.